Tomislav Nikolić: Serbian Radical Party

-Progressive Party
+Serbian Progressive Party

 On 24 September 2008, Nikolić announced that his new party's name would be the Serbian Progressive Party and that the first convention would be held on 21 October.
 The founding congress of the new party was held on 21 October 2008.

-On 5 February 2011, in front of the National Assembly, Nikolić and his political supporters – Milanka Karić (Strength of Serbia Movement), Velimir Ilić (New Serbia), Aleksandar Vulin (Movement of Socialists) and Aleksandar Vučić organized a protest demanding early parliamentary elections.
+On 5 February 2011, in front of the National Assembly, Nikolić and his political supporters – Milanka Karić (Strength of Serbia Movement), Velimir Ilić (New Serbia), Aleksandar Vulin (Movement of Socialists) and Aleksandar Vučić organised a protest demanding early parliamentary elections.
 According to an official Serbian police report there were around 55,000 people present.
-On 16 April 2011, Nikolić organized a larger protest with the same request.
+On 16 April 2011, Nikolić organised a larger protest with the same request.
 He also started a thirst and hunger strike that morning and later moved to the national parliament.
 He stated that his goal was to force the then-Serbian government (led by Boris Tadić) to hold early parliamentary elections.
 On 17 April, Tadić came to visit Nikolić in the latter's parliamentary chambers.
 Tadić advised Nikolić to stop striking.
 Nikolić's condition worsened, and he was taken to a private hospital.
 Serbia's media regularly reported on his condition.
 That same night his arterial tension was high (150/100 mmHg) but he refused to seek intravenous therapy or medication.
-When he realized that his hunger strike would not bring about the desired outcome, Nikolić stepped down, citing Easter.
+When he realised that his hunger strike would not bring about the desired outcome, Nikolić stepped down, citing Easter.

 Nikolić led the party in the 2012 parliamentary election, and he ran for president in the 2012 presidential election.
 His slogan was Let's Get Serbia Moving (Покренимо Србију, Pokrenimo Srbiju).
 During the campaign, the issue of his education was raised, as the opposition claimed that Nikolić obtained his master's degree under dubious circumstances in a private school.
 Nikolić responded by suing the daily newspapers Blic and Kurir, demanding 4 million euros as compensation.